SAP-archive/abap-fiori-launchpad-pers-sync/README.md

 It is actually not necessary to download any files, you can easily copy and paste the required code fragments directly, as mentioned below.
 If you still like to have a local copy, you can follow this [guide](https://help.github.com/articles/cloning-a-repository/).

 ### RFC Connection (SM59)
-Create trusted RFC connection for current user, as depicted below:
+Create a trusted RFC connection with setting "current user" in each source system, as depicted below:

 ![SM59](https://github.com/SAP/abap-fiori-launchpad-pers-sync/blob/master/docs/img/SM59.png)